mpv-player/mpv/DOCS/man/input.rst

     This property is experimental and might be removed in the future.

+``sub-start``
+    Return the current subtitle start time (in seconds).
+If there's multiple current subtitles, returns the first start time.
+If no current subtitle is present null is returned instead.

+``sub-end``
+    Return the current subtitle start time (in seconds).
+If there's multiple current subtitles, return the last end time.
+If no current subtitle is present, or if it's present but has unknown or incorrect duration, null is returned instead.

 ``playlist-pos`` (RW)
     Current position on playlist.
 The first entry is on position 0.
 Writing to the property will restart playback at the written entry.